Is your cat needy? To help you answer this question, please allow me to ask you another one: Where is your cat right now?

 You have to be careful, if you bring in another cat and they don't get along, you might be trading one problem for another.
 It's common for male cats to be "frenemies"; best friends one minute and hissing at each other the next.

 If you’re considering adopting your kitty a companion, a great option is to foster a kitty first.
 Think of it as a trial period.
 It takes time for kitties to adjust to one another, but if that day never comes, you’re not in the position of having to re-home a kitty.

 Is your cat clingy?
 Do you have experience with a clingy kitty?
 Have you had to peel them off your shoulders just to take a shower or go to bed?

 Tell us your story!
 I always love hearing about your furry children.
 Additionally, if you have any questions about how to take care of your clingy companion, please feel free to leave those as well!
 I'd be more than happy to answer any of those questions!
 We hope our 5 ways to care for overly clingy cats will help you help your Velcro kitty.

-One more thing, if you are feeling like getting a little special something 🎁 for your fur 😺 baby that is unique, made right here in the USA 🇺🇸 (or anywhere but in China), 100% pup and cat safe, USDA certified organic and brought to you by a US company, check out Toe Beans online pet supplies store!
+One more thing, if you are feeling like getting a little special something 🎁 for your fur 😺 baby that is unique, made right here in the USA, 100% pup and cat safe, USDA certified organic and brought to you by a US company, check out Toe Beans online pet supplies store!
 Happy shopping 😁

 K Marie Alto